 3. Feedback Buttons

 A modern financial advisor website is the perfect place to solicit feedback, but you don’t have to limit your efforts to surveys.
-Feedback buttons give your clients a sound board 24/7.
+Feedback buttons give your clients a soundboard 24/7.
 These feedback forms are convenient, easy to use, and don’t interfere with your website visitor’s experience, so they are more likely to appeal to clients than other feedback tools.

 Keep in mind that these feedback forms are not lead generation or marketing tools.
 Don’t request information you don’t need.
-Typical data you need for marketing like industry, position, age, etc. are not relevant here — getting honest feedback is your only goal.
+Typical data you need for marketing, like industry, position, age, etc., are not relevant here — getting honest feedback is your only goal.

 Think of feedback buttons as a way for your website visitors to provide big-picture feedback.
 When your visitors click on a feedback button, they should find ways to provide specific and generic feedback.
 It’s also a good idea to include a link to client support for convenience.